dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 ### Step 5

 Edit ``po/R-fr.po`` as desired, inserting translations.
 The easiest way is to insert accents is with the text editor, and for this to work it will be necessary to edit one of the lines near the top of this file to read ``Content-Type: text/plain; charset=UTF-8``.
-In doing the translation, I focussed on words used on axes, and worked on translations at the same time as I added ``gettext()`` calls to especally ``resizableLabel()`` in ``R/misc.R``.
+In doing the translation, I focussed on words used on axes, and worked on translations at the same time as I added ``gettext()`` calls to especially ``resizableLabel()`` in ``R/misc.R``.

 ## Update work cycle